 These Taco Bell Potatoes were created in the fall of 2017 when I wanted to replicate the Taco Bell Potatoes.
 Like my Creamy Jalapeno Sauce, I started testing in the kitchen, and the thought of boiling the potatoes struck!
 I didn’t want regular roasted potatoes that look rather dull but wanted those golden cubed chunks of seasoned potatoes just like Taco Bell’s!
 So I carefully observed the ingredients on the Taco Bell Fiesta Potatoes and used ingredients that were easy to access, but yet similar in action.
 For example, for the ingredient of tapioca flour, I went with cornstarch as both are very close.
 The creation was a total hit!

-I could also imagen adding spices like ground cumin, chili powder or garlic powder would intensify the flavor drastically, so spice it up!
-I find these flavors to work very Universally and simple.
+I could also imagine adding spices like ground cumin, chili powder or garlic powder would intensify the flavor drastically, so spice it up!
+I find these flavors to be very universal and simple.
 If you have any suggestions or successful tweaks be sure to comment below, I want to hear from you!
 Now go and make these potatoes and use up any leftovers in the Potato Grillers!
 Yum!

 How to make Taco Bell’s Fiesta Potatoes: